rschristopher/ischristtrue.com/src/modern-views/christianity.md

 In our modern age of division and continuous destructive revolutions we may never find the *true* church of Christ.
 How can we at least find a non-heretical church, a church where Christ is knocking, and not antichrist?
-As always, we are called to repent -- for Christ is knocking -- and we need only to follow.
+As always, we are called to repent -- for Christ is knocking -- and we need to follow.
 This may be difficult for many modern Christians and modern churches, but if we are serious in seeking truth and answering the call, then what choice do we have?